freemansoft/ESP8266-MicroPython/README.md

 # MicroPython
 Load MicroPython onto your board.
 See https://joe.blog.freemansoft.com/2022/11/flashing-micropython-onto-generic.html

-# rshell
-This document assumes you use rshell to push and pull changes from your IoT device running micropython

-The default board name in `rshell` is `pyboard`  This means that `rshell` refers to the IOT device file system as `/pyboard`.

 # Setup
+## Required Hardware
+1. ESP8266 IoT board or better
+1. Computer with USB port
+1. USB-to-Serial adapter that fits into the computer
+    1. Used an old Prolific, possibly counterfeit, USB-to-3.3V cable on my Mac that showed up as `/dev/cu.usbserial-1140`ls
+    1. Used an old UsbBee on my Windows machine that showed up as `COM6`
+1. 3 wire cable from the adapter to the IoT board
+1. Plug the USB-to-Serial adapter into the computer and into the IoT board.
+A COM or serial port should magially appear.
+If not, you may need to install drivers

+# Command Line Tools (rshell)
+This document assumes you use rshell to push and pull changes from your IoT device running micropython.
+The default board name in `rshell` is `pyboard`  This means that `rshell` refers to the IOT device file system as `/pyboard` no matter who made the board.

+# Software Setup
 1. Install IDE (I use VisualCode)
 1. Install rshell with pip https://pypi.org/project/rshell/
     1. `python3 -m pip install rshell`